 - Provides on-site assistance with prescription medications

-The following services are common to most quality assisted living facilities:
+The following services are common to most quality assisted living communities:

 - Three meals a day served in a common dining area.
 Some facilities have restaurant-like menus for residents to choose from, depending on their dietary needs.
 In some cases, friends and family can join the resident in the dining room (usually at additional cost).

-- Assistance with eating, bathing, dressing, going to the bathroom and bathroom hygiene, transferring in and out of bed to chair, to wheelchair (if necessary), and walking.
+- Assistance with activities of daily living, including eating, bathing, dressing, going to the bathroom and bathroom hygiene, transferring in and out of bed to chair, to wheelchair (if necessary), and walking.

 - Housekeeping services.
 The facility will clean, dust, and vacuum to maintain your apartment properly.

 - Transportation services.
 Most facilities will transport to and from the doctor, for example.
-Many facilities will have group outings to stores and cultural events, which includes transportation.
+Many facilities will have group outings to stores and cultural events, which include transportation.